 Once a function of PR, but now very much embedded within everyone’s marketing strategies, influencer marketing is the biggest game in town.
 And by big, we mean soon-to-be $15 billion big.
 Yep, you read that right.

 But, in the light of recent reports highlighting the difficulty in the influencer driven game, is it time to think again?
 We explore the past, present and future of influencer marketing, and take a look at the technology that’s helping marketers engage millions of genuine voices with genuine influence, delivering genuine results.

-The internet was supposed to save us from marketing bunkum.
-Gone were the days of super-expensive creative, plastered over billboards and magazines and televisions with nebulous impact.
-This was a new dawn, where everything was measurable, where scale kept prices down and where campaigns could be tweaked or switched in a heartbeat.
+Let’s start by going back – and I mean way back, when internet just about reached every household.
+Gone were the days of super-expensive billboards and celebrity driven ads.
+This was a new dawn, apparently saving us from marketing overload, where everything was measurable, where scale kept prices down and where campaigns could be tweaked or switched in a heartbeat.

 Then the internet broke.

 Ad-blockers went all ad-blocky and blocked all the ads, leaving the field clear for giants like Facebook and Google to scoff up all the scale and inflate their prices accordingly.
 And the interweaving of customer-service with social meant that people were far more likely to respond to a sponsored post by grumbling about the last thing they bought from you than they ever were to go and buy anything else.